 I am delighted to report, dear reader, that this past weekend, I actually picked up needle and thread and sewed a seam on the head of a little bear!
 And that's not all!
-I also picked up a stuffing stick (two, in fact) and stuffed a bear's head with fluff, and then I started stuffing a second before I had to stop.
-This is amazing considering that I completed my last bear in 2012!
+I also picked up a stuffing stick (two, in fact) and stuffed a bear's head with fluff, and then I started stuffing a second bear's head before I had to stop.
+This is amazing considering that I completed my last bear in April 2012, four and a half years ago!
 I am on a roll!
+I am so excited to be creating my bears again, 20 years after I first started New Avenue Crew.
+I've even brought my boxes of mohair and alpaca fur up from the basement and pawed through them, wheels in my head turning!
 Now to find more time for these dear little bears...

 Have Stuffing Stick, Will Stuff (first published May 22, 2008*)

 Of course, one also needs a sewn bear part that’s had its seams combed and has been turned right side out.
 And stuffing, lots of stuffing.